emmajanedrews/base-template/_posts/2017-11-29-entice-buyers-by-tweaking-these-4-home-features.md

 Last but not least, consider your asking price. **Set the price to maximize the return on your investment,** but not at such a range that buyers won’t even come look at the home.
 We see that when sellers price outside of the acceptable range, they eventually have to lower their price over time, ultimately causing them to end up at the bottom of that range.&nbsp;

-Pricing is one of our areas of expertise: we’ll come over and discuss exactly what your home could sell for in today’s market so that you can maximize the value of your home and avoid lowball offers.
+Pricing is one of our areas of expertise.
+We’ll come over and discuss exactly what your home could sell for in today’s market so that you can maximize the value of your home and avoid lowball offers.

 If you’re thinking of selling your home, we’ll be happy to give you a free evaluation.
 Simply call or email us and we’ll help you with any questions you have.
 We look forward to hearing from you soon.